expanduc/pyconuy/docs/api.rst

 Retrieves the gender recognition task result.

 Fetching the results in a timely manner is the consumer's responsability.
-In this API development stage results will be stored for a relatively short period of time, just remember to check for results when the api tells you if you don't want to lose them.
-Results are one-time only, if you ask for a result, it will be deleted inmediatly after you got it.
+In this API's development stage results will be stored for only 5 minutes, just remember to check for results when the API tells you if you don't want to lose them.
+Results can be read one time only, if you ask for a result, it will be deleted inmediatly after you got it.

 ::

     POST /recognize/gender/result

 Form Parameters